Lingggao/Microsoft-Insider-Program/Microsoft Edge Insider Program/What should we do when find an Edge issue/README.md

-# What should we do when we find a Edge issue?
+# What should we do when we find an Edge issue?